 Along with WordPress, Joomla, and Drupal, TYPO3 is one of the most popular content management systems on the web.
 However, it is more common in European countries than in the United States.
 Some well-known commercial brands that run their websites with TYPO3 include Bayer Technology Services, Sony Optiarc, Hewlett-Packard Development Company, Hitachi Medical Systems, Air France, Airbus, Cisco WebEx, and Lindt.

 What are some of the main features of TYPO3?

-TYPO3’s focus on multilingual support and built-in localization system make it a popular choice of CMS in European countries.
+TYPO3's focus on multilingual support and built-in localization system make it a popular choice of CMS in European countries.
 Its plugin system makes the software highly flexible and adaptable to a number of different applications.
 Most of its functionality is implemented by installing extensions.
-The official TYPO3 extension library, known as the TYPO3 Extension Repository, or TER, contains over 5,000 available extensions.
+The official TYPO3 extension library, known as the TYPO3 Extension Repository, or TER, contains many thousands of available extensions.

 Are there any drawbacks to using TYPO3?

 TYPO3 can be somewhat difficult to learn, and will require a significant time investment.
 It's most appropriate to creating and managing larger websites with more complicated architecture, or even managing multiple websites on the same framework.
 However, for smaller, more casual websites, it may be better to use a simpler CMS that's easier to learn.
 Also, the development community for TYPO3 is somewhat smaller than those for more common CMSes like WordPress or Joomla, so support and resources may be more difficult to find.